 - Frequency of periodic (e.g. monthly) payments; - Method of invoicing and payment; - Pricing terms (including escalation); - Date of first payment; - Term of PPA arrangement must be specified.
 Minimum term is 15 years, except for Energy Sovereignty projects, for which the contract must provide for the transfer of ownership to the customer at seven years or earlier after energization.
-For Energy Sovereignty projects, the contract must provide for transfer of RECs to the Approved Vendor for 15 years; - Host must have option to terminate early, with early termination fee or formula specified; - Events of default; - o Remedies of both host & installer in case of default. - System removal cannot be mandatory upon contract expiration; host shall have option to elect removal, purchase, or renewal (except that the removal and renewal options areis not required for Energy Sovereignty projects that provide for a transfer of the solar project to the customer at the end of the PPA);- - No system removal fee is allowed;- - o Purchase terms must be specified upfront; and- - o Renewal terms must be specified upfront. - System performance warranty for at least 15 years must be provided, guaranteeing no degradation of electrical generation output greater than 15%. - Host's remedy in case of underperformance - Host's procedure to lodge a claim under the performance guarantee - Whether PPA host has right to purchase the system before end of PPA arrangement (including economic terms for purchase); - Disclosure of Ssystem owner's right to file UCC-1 statement; - Allocation of responsibility to maintain insurance on system, and the required insurance terms;
+For Energy Sovereignty projects, the contract must provide for transfer of RECs to the Approved Vendor for 15 years; - Host must have option to terminate early, with early termination fee or formula specified; - Events of default; - o Remedies of both host & installer in case of default. - System removal cannot be mandatory upon contract expiration; host shall have option to elect removal, purchase, or renewal (except that the removal and renewal options are not required for Energy Sovereignty projects that provide for a transfer of the solar project to the customer at the end of the PPA); - No system removal fee is allowed; - o Purchase terms must be specified upfront; and - o Renewal terms must be specified upfront. - Whether PPA host has right to purchase the system before end of PPA arrangement (including economic terms for purchase);

-- Installer must be responsible for operations and maintenance, including system and component repairs preventing functioning according to industry standards, for a period of at least 15 years. - Allocation of risk of loss in case of damage to system; - Host's rights and obligations upon selling or moving out of the property; - Host shall have a choice to buy out (at contractually specified terms) the PPA arrangement or transfer it to a new resident/occupant; and. - o Procedures for transferring the PPA agreement to the new property owner.
+- Disclosure of system owner's right to file UCC-1 statement; - Allocation of responsibility to maintain insurance on system, and the required insurance terms; - Allocation of risk of loss in case of damage to system; - Host's rights and obligations upon selling or moving out of the property; - Host shall have a choice to buy out (at contractually specified terms) the PPA arrangement or transfer it to a new resident/occupant; and - Procedures for transferring the PPA agreement to the new property owner.